Vicee26/MealBookings_Managing_System/README.md

 # MealBookings_Managing_System
 A website for booking meals.
+Using: JWT, Node.js and Express.js.
 Project done at ATEC.